 Audio interface with more than one computer connection

-An audio interface with more than one computer connection, like those from Metric Halo or iConnectivity, can be used to mix and route audio between the computer, the Pacamara, and audio gear connected to the analog ins and outs of the interface.
+An audio interface with more than one computer connection, like those from Metric Halo, iConnectivity, or the Allen and Heath Xone 96, can be used to mix and route audio between the computer, the Pacamara, and audio gear connected to the analog ins and outs of the interface.